Business routes of Interstate 25: Socorro

-Business Loop 12 (BL 12) is a 2.879 mi business loop serving the city of Socorro in Socorro County.
+Interstate 25 Business (I-25 Bus.), inventoried as Business Loop 12 (BL 12), is a 2.879 mi business loop serving the city of Socorro in Socorro County.
 The loop begins at exit 147 of I-25 and travels northwest along California Avenue until an intersection with the northern terminus of NM 1.
 The loop turns north as a divided highway as it enters the city.
 US 60 intersects from the west, and the loop becomes concurrent with US 60 as the pair of highways continue to the north.
 The loop terminates at exit 150 on I-25, and US 60 continues along the Interstate as it exits Socorro.